 The Company performs its goodwill impairment analysis at the reporting unit level, which aligns with the Company's reporting structure and availability of discrete financial information.
 The Company performs its annual impairment analysis by either comparing the reporting unit's estimated fair value to its carrying amount or doing a qualitative assessment of a reporting unit's fair value from the last quantitative assessment to determine if there is potential impairment.
 The Company may do a qualitative assessment when the results of the previous quantitative test indicated the reporting unit's estimated fair value was significantly in excess of the carrying value of its net assets and it does not believe there have been significant changes in the reporting unit's operations that would significantly decrease its estimated fair value or significantly increase its net assets.
-If a quantitative assessment is performed the evaluation includes management estimates of cash flow projections based on internal future projections and/or use of a market approach by looking at market values of comparable companies.
+If a quantitative assessment is performed, the evaluation includes management estimates of cash flow projections based on internal future projections and/or use of a market approach by looking at market values of comparable companies.
 Key assumptions for these projections include revenue growth, future gross and operating margin growth, and its weighted cost of capital and terminal growth rates.
 The revenue and margin growth is based on increased sales of new products as the Company maintains investments in research and development.
 Additional assumed value creators may include increased efficiencies from capital spending.
 The resulting cash flows are discounted using a weighted average cost of capital.
 Operating mechanisms and requirements to ensure that growth and efficiency assumptions will ultimately be realized are also considered in the evaluation, including timing and probability of regulatory approvals for Company products to be commercialized.
 The Company's market capitalization is also considered as a part of its analysis.

 The Company's annual evaluation for impairment of goodwill consists of one reporting unit.
-In accordance with the Company's policy, the Company completed its annual evaluation for impairment as of December 31, 2021 using the qualitative assessment and determined that no impairment existed.
+In accordance with the Company's policy, the Company completed its annual evaluation for impairment as of December 31, 2022 using the quantitative assessment, utilizing the market approach and due to declining market conditions, determined that the fair value of the reporting unit was below its carrying value.
+As a result, the Company recognized \$48.6 million of goodwill impairment, reducing the goodwill balance to zero.
+No impairment was recorded for the year ended December 31, 2021.